Oregon Early Learning Hubs

 Early Learning Hubs are helping communities achieve these goals through a collective impact model in which their primary responsibilities are to:

-Measure and evaluate progress through a shared set of metrics and indicators.
+- Measure and evaluate progress through a shared set of metrics and indicators developed in 2017.

 All Hubs received one-time startup funds of $50,000 and receive monthly coordination funds based on the number of at-risk children for which they expect to coordinate Services.
 Hub start-up funds come from the sunset of a 20-year old, county-based commission on children and families program.
 Similarly, Hub monthly coordination funds come from restructured former commission on children and families general funding.
-Federal Race to the Top-Early Learning Challenge Grant funding supports both Hub start-up and monthly coordination funds.
+Federal Race to the Top-Early Learning Challenge Grant funding also supported start-up and infrastructure-building costs.